-If your computer has a small monitor and the rulers start to get in your way, you can hide them by choosing View Hide Rulers (#+R or Ctrl+R).
+If your computer has a small monitor and the rulers start to get in your way, you can hide them by choosing View Hide Rulers (##R or Ctrl+R).
+Get them back by choosing View Show Rulers (##R or Ctrl+R).